Rådhusstræde 1: Carl Liebenberg

-The property was at some point by the Supreme Court attorney Carl Liebenberg, possibly in around 1848 since he lived on the second floor from that year.
-The property was home to six households at the 1850 census.Carl Liebenberg resided in one of the apartments with his brother Frederik Ludvig Liebenberg, one male servant and one maid.
-Julius Knuth resided on the first floor with his third wife Frederikke (mée Haxthausen, his second wife died in 1841), five of his seven children (one from his first marriage and four from his second marriage) and a staff of eight people.
+The property was at some point bought by the Supreme Court attorney Carl Liebenberg, possibly in around 1848 since he lived on the second floor from that year.
+The property was home to six households at the 1850 census.
+Liebenberg resided in one of the apartments with his brother Frederik Ludvig Liebenberg, one male servant and one maid.
+Julius Knuth resided on the first floor with his third wife Frederikke (née Haxthausen; his second wife had died in 1841), five of his seven children (one from his first marriage and four from his second) and a staff of eight people.
 Jørgen Andresen Bølling, secretary of the Royal Danish Library, resided on the third floor with his five children (aged 15 to 23) and eight other residents.

-Mathias Peter Ernst, a courier, resided on the ground floor with his wifeBirgitte Lundm their three children (aged 19 to 28) and one maid.
+Mathias Peter Ernst, a courier, resided on the ground floor with his wife Birgitte Lund, their three children (aged 19 to 28) and one maid.
 Gerhard Wilhelm Feldmann, a concierge and brick-layer, resided in the basement with his wife Henriette Wilhelmine Fæder, their two children (aged three and six) and one lodger.
 Niels Rasmussen, a barkeeper, resided in the basement with his wife Ane Christoffersdatter, their four children (aged six to 17) and a one-year-old boy in their care.

 In 1851, Liebenberg made the property subject to a comprehensive renovation.

 Rådhusstræde 1 was home to a total of 32 people at the time of the 1860 census.
 Now-widowed Frederikke Kathrine Knuth was still residing in the first-floor apartment, She lived there with two unmarried daughters (aged 31 and 33), a male servant, a female cook and two maids.
 Carl Liebenberg resided in the second-floor apartment with his foster daughter Antonette Thomasine Caroline Liebenberg, a housekeeper and a maid.
-Ludvig Theodor Malling (1807–1881), a businessman and director of Kreditforeningen for Østifternes Hushandel, resided on the third floor with his wife Anna Frederikke Malling née Nabe, their four children (aged 12–24), a lodger and two maids.
-Christian Frederik Rasmussen, a courier working for Sparekassen for Kjøbenhavn og Omegn, resided on the ground floor with his wife Ernestine Sophie Rasmussen née Ernst, their two daughters and a maid.
-Hans Christensen, a concierge, resided in the basement with his wife Killa Christensen née Sonesen and two children (aged one and four).
+Ludvig Theodor Malling (1807–1881), a businessman and director of Kreditforeningen for Østifternes Hushandel, resided on the third floor with his wife Anna Frederikke Malling (née Nabe), their four children (aged 12–24), a lodger and two maids.
+Christian Frederik Rasmussen, a courier working for Sparekassen for Kjøbenhavn og Omegn, resided on the ground floor with his wife Ernestine Sophie Rasmussen (née Ernst), their two daughters and a maid.
+Hans Christensen, a concierge, resided in the basement with his wife Killa Christensen (née Sonesen) and two children (aged one and four).
 Hans Hansen, an innkeeper, was also residing in the basement with his wife, daughter and a maid.

 Liebenberg lived in the building until his death in 1865.
 His foster daughter married Alfred Lund Brorson (1837–1894), director of Københavns Forstæders Brandforsikring.
 They took over the second-floor apartment but later moved to the one on the third floor.